 First of all, let's explain that rooting your Android phone means bypassing the phone's factory security and getting full access to the root of the Android operating system.
-By rooting a phone, you can control basic system management functions, allowing you more advanced customization of s.
+By rooting a phone, you can control basic system management functions, allowing you more advanced customization of devices.

 Why do people root their phones?
 To answer this, let's take a look at why users have root their phones and then see if these reasons still exist today.